MagellaX/Navigator/README.md

   <strong>A framework to enable multimodal models to operate a computer.</strong>
 </p>
 <p align="center">
-  Using the same inputs and outputs as a human operator, the model views the screen and decides on a series of mouse and keyboard actions to reach an objective.
-Adapted Sep 2025 from Self-Operating Computer (Nov 2023).
+  Using the same inputs and outputs as a human operator, the model views the screen and decides on a series of mouse and keyboard actions to reach an objective...
 </p>

 <!-- Image placeholder: Update with new demo gif -->